theSundayProgrammer/Camerasp/README.md

 'asio' is a header only library.
 Hence move the contents of the include folder to your default include path.

-Install g++-4.9 as described in \
+Install g++-4.9 as described in

 https://solarianprogrammer.com/2015/01/13/raspberry-pi-raspbian-install-gcc-compile-cpp-14-programs/

 Use cmake to build Raspicam.
-Use cmake to build via-httplib.
-Use the source code her to make pi.mk.
+Use the source code n src  to

+make -f pi.mk server

 This make file may need to be modified for local conditions such as include folder.